-Aquatic foods — animals and plants grown or harvested from water for food or feed — provide micronutrient-rich foods for 3.3 billion people and support the livelihoods of over 120 million.
-However, access to food for low-income consumers and to food and income for more than 90% of small-scale actors in wild-caught aquatic food systems is threatened by inadequate management and competing demands for aquatic foods by wealthier consumers, leading to overharvesting, and marginalization of traditional and indigenous fishers.
+Micronutrient-rich aquatic foods — animals and plants grown or harvested from water — nourish 3.3 billion people and support the livelihoods of over 120 million.
+However, access to food for low-income consumers and to food and income for more than 90% of small-scale actors in wild-caught aquatic food systems is threatened by overharvesting and the marginalization of traditional and indigenous fishers.
 Climate change impacts aquatic food system productivity, viability and resilience.
-Aquatic animal diseases threaten production, and treating them can cause antimicrobial resistance that threatens human health.
-Reducing loss, waste and environmental impacts are imperatives throughout aquatic food systems.
+Aquatic animal diseases threaten production and treating them can cause antimicrobial resistance, which poses a threat to human health.
+Loss, waste and environmental impacts are damaging aquatic food systems.

-Productivity, biodiversity and carbon-sequestering functions of aquatic ecosystems are threatened by competing water demands, pollution, infrastructure development, land use change and competition for space and resources.
-Aquatic food systems-dependent communities risk being excluded from these food environments, traditionally managed as commons.
-And underinvestment in breeding aquatic animals for improved growth, feed conversion efficiency and climate resilience and disease resistance constrains environmental performance and productivity, particularly for smaller-scale farmers.
+The productivity, biodiversity and carbon-sequestering functions of aquatic ecosystems are threatened by competing water demands, pollution, infrastructure development and land use change.
+Aquatic food systems-dependent communities risk being excluded from these environments, traditionally managed as commons.
+Underinvestment in breeding aquatic animals for improved growth, feed conversion efficiency, climate resilience and disease resistance constrains environmental performance and productivity, particularly for smaller-scale farmers.